A three-node cluster with Apache Kafka

 View logs

-If the temporary cloud server is not removed, there is a problem when configuring the Apache Kafka cluster, for example, the service user does not have sufficient rights, the password is incorrect, or the settings in user data are incorrect.
+If the temporary cloud server was not deleted, a problem occurred during the Apache Kafka cluster configuration.
+For example, the service user does not have enough permissions, an incorrect password was entered, or settings in user data contain errors.

 -

-Connect to the server that you you created earlier.
+Connect to the server that you created earlier.

 -